 In a past life, I attended culinary school.
 I had aspirations of being a famous chef.
-While I followed that path for a while, I quickly determined that I didn’t want to continue in that direction.
-The whole working when everyone else was off just didn’t work for me.
-Not to mention the atmosphere isn’t the most *ahem* wholesome.
+While I followed that path for a while, I quickly determined that I didn’t want to continue.
+The whole “working when everyone else was off” just didn’t work for me.
+Not to mention the atmosphere in a commercial kitchen isn’t the most *ahem* wholesome.

 My family and I like to eat in for a portion of our stays.
-Here’s why I don’t mind cooking while I am supposed to be relaxing.
 After a long day out with the kids, the last thing I want to do is take them to a restaurant.
-Like your kids (or at least I am guessing), when my kids are done for the day they are DONE.
-So sitting in a restaurant and waiting for food is the last thing that I want to do.
-There is something that make doing dishes not quite as bad while you are on vacation, especially if you can find an Orlando resort with a kitchen!
+When my kids are done for the day they are DONE.
+Sitting in a restaurant and waiting for food is the last thing that I want to do.
 If a few dishes need to be done at the end of a meal to keep my sanity in tact, then pass the dish soap.

 Without further ado, here are three of my favorite go-to recipes while we are on vacation!